vaginessa/dns-wiki/Kernel-security.md

 * [Useful links](#useful-links)

-An fantastic explanation and overview about Android's security can be found at the [TheNewCircle](https://thenewcircle.com/s/post/1473/Android_Security_Underpinnings.htm) [05.2013] or directly on [source.android.com](http://source.android.com/tech/security/index.html).
+An fantastic explanation and overview about Android's security mechanism can be found at the [TheNewCircle](https://thenewcircle.com/s/post/1473/Android_Security_Underpinnings.htm) [05.2013] or directly on [source.android.com](http://source.android.com/tech/security/index.html).

-:warning: This is a POC (Proof-of-Concept) and WIP (Work-in-process) article, it's not designed (and never will be) to explain everything or show every possible configuration (it's simply impossible) and is more designed to quickly show the most important configurations! :warning:
+:warning: This is a POC (Proof-of-Concept) and WIP (Work-in-process) article, it's not designed (and never will be) to explain everything or show every possible configuration (it's simply impossible) and is more designed to quickly show the most important configurations, tricks or researches.

 Due the lack of security of the consumer devices is not necessarily Android's problem.
 So far, most problems come from OEM's customization, and third party malicious apps pretending to be good citizen.
-Hardening the kernel won't fix all of these problems.
+Hardening the kernel won't fix all of these problems. :warning:

-To prevent some of the latest networking attacks, you should try to keep your kernel version current as soon as possible.
+To prevent some of the latest networking attacks, you should try to keep your Kernel version current as soon as possible!
+This is the first and easiest step since a lot of modded/custom kernels are ready to download and flashable (.zip).

-The reason why Android (Kernel is based on Linux) and open source will _always_ be more secure compared than Windows is because you can build advanced security right in.

 Introduction
 ------------